cmualgos/cmualgos.github.io/_posts/2018-10-26-online-meets-md.md

 Weak duality follows from the arguments above: this best lower bound is still a lower bound, so the optimum for the dual $(\star\star)$ is a lower bound on the optimum for the primal $(\star)$.
-For strong duality we need some extra conditions, since strong duality may not hold in such generality.
-If course, if the original primal problem was linear, this is just reproving linear programming duality: the dual problem will also be linear, and strong duality will hold.
+For strong duality we need some extra conditions, since strong duality may not hold in the generality we've been operating under.
+If course, if the original primal problem was linear, all the above steps just reprove linear programming
+duality: hence the dual problem will also be linear, and also strong duality will hold.

 For more general problems, even for convex problems, we need some niceness conditions to guarantee strong duality.
-The most commonly ones are the _Slater conditions_ which say that if the primal problem is convex, and there is a _strictly feasible_ point (i.e., $f_i(x) < 0$ for all $x$, and $h_j(x) = 0$), then strong duality holds.
+The most commonly used ones are the _Slater conditions_: these say that if the primal problem is convex, and there is a _strictly feasible_ point (i.e., $f_i(x) < 0$ for all $x$, and $h_j(x) = 0$), then strong duality holds.

 ## The KKT Optimality Conditions

-For now, assume that the problem is convex, and strong duality holds.
+The other thing you should know about these method of Lagrange multipliers is they lead to very nice optimality conditions.
+For now, assume that the primal problem is convex, and that strong duality holds.
 Then we have particularly nice necessary and sufficient conditions for optimality.
-The point $x$ is optimal for $(\star)$ if and only if there exist $\lambda \geq 0$ and $\mu$ such that *(a)* $x$ is primal feasible:
+The point $x$ is optimal for $(\star)$ if and only if there exist $\lambda \geq 0$ and $\mu$ unconstrained such that *(a)* $x$ is primal feasible:

 $$ g_i(x) \leq 0, h_i(x) = 0, $$